ASFOpenSARlab/opensarlab-docs/docs/user-guides/class_notebooks_best_practices.md

 * File sizes for run notebooks containing a lot of output can be quite large.
 Users with slow internet connections may have difficulty saving notebooks in this state.
 It can be risky to require that students submit assignments in the form of pre-run notebooks with output in place.
 Some students may simply not be able to save and turn in their work.

     * Consider allowing assignments to be turned in as screenshots pasted into a Word or Google doc and saved as a pdf.
     * Consider splitting assignments into 2 notebooks, one with content/examples and another for the assignment.
-Pass all needed data structures from the content notebook to the assignment notebook using a pickle.
+Pass all needed data structures from the content notebook to the assignment notebook using a [Python pickle](https://docs.python.org/3/library/pickle.html).

 ### Avoid Changing Directories in Your Code